 CG.
 What do you feel is an essential part of branding?

-IC.
+ICD.
 Deep understanding of the client’s truth is fundamental and most essential, but making sure that it’s attractive to their customers is of value, at the same time.
 If you succeed on the first count and fail on the second, you touch no one.
-The other way around, and the attraction will be skin deep.
+The other way around and the attraction will be skin deep.
 It very clearly is a case of both or nothing.

 Published in Issue 38